stanislavkozlovski/Red-Black-Tree/README.md

 # Red-Black-Tree
-An extremely well tested and commented red black tree implementation.
+An extremely well tested and commented classic red black tree implementation.
 Worth a look if you are studying the material.
 Supports
 - addition
 - deletion